OlegAlexander/lakos/README.md

 **numEdges:** Number of edges (dependencies) in the graph.

 **avgDegree:** The average number of incoming/outgoing edges per node.
-The average degree of a directed graph is numEdges / numNodes.
-Try to keep this value under 2.0.
+Average degree (directed graph) = numEdges / numNodes.
+This metric can compare graphs of different sizes.
+Similar to the ACD, the average degree can be interpreted as the average number of nodes that *will* need to change when one node changes.
+Lower is better.

 **numOrphans:** Number of Dart libraries that have no imports and are imported nowhere. (inDegree and outDegree are 0.)

 **ccd:** The Cumulative Component Dependency (CCD) is the sum of all Component Dependencies.
 The CCD can be interpreted as the total "coupling" of the graph.
 Lower is better.

 **acd:** The Average Component Dependency (ACD).
 ACD = CCD / numNodes.
-The ACD can be interpreted as the average number of nodes that will need to change when one node changes.
+Similar to the avgDegree, the ACD can be interpreted as the average number of nodes that *may* need to change when one node changes.
 Lower is better.

 **nccd:** The Normalized Cumulative Component Dependency.
 This is the CCD divided by a CCD of a binary tree of the same size.
-It's the only metric here that can compare graphs of different sizes.
+This metric can compare graphs of different sizes.
 If the NCCD is below 1.0, the graph is "horizontal".
 If the NCCD is above 1.0, the graph is "vertical".
 If the NCCD is above 2.0, the graph probably contains cycles.
 Lower is better.

 **totalSloc:** Total Source Lines of Code for all nodes.